Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Kindle Scribe: Here comes the tech giant

 Amazon clearly owns the E-Reader market, but they haven’t entirely conquered the world of E-Ink tablets.
 The Amazon Kindle Scribe seems to be their first attempt, but is it any good?
 It has plenty of good things going for it, like a great display, a paper-like writing experience, a battery-free stylus, and excellent battery life.

 Sadly, we don’t think it really manages to compete with most of the best E-Ink tablets listed here.
 For starters, it has very basic features when it comes to taking notes and using the pen.
 There are also a lot of limitations for jotting notes, which is only available in specific formats.
 Export options are limited, too.

 It’s a bit of a mess, but it’s a first-generation device.
 We had to add it to this list, as Amazon is a significant player, and there is no denying its book selection is unbeatable.
 This might be a good option if you’re a dedicated Amazon customer.

 One would imagine an E-Ink tablet would cost less than one with a regular screen.
 This isn’t really the case, though.
 In fact, it seems they may be a bit more expensive than usual.
 E-Ink tablet prices range between about $300 and $700.
 Sometimes even more.

 Most E-Ink tablets run Android, but this doesn’t mean you can always access the Google Play Store.
 Many actually have no Google Apps support.
-There are some E-Ink tablets with Google Play Store access, though.
+E-Ink tablets with Google Play Store access are becoming more common, though.